-Of the remaining elements the most significant are the nineteenth-century structures, works and plantings which have Exceptional heritage significance.
-The twentieth-century farm buildings, including the brick Model Dairy and timber stump fencing have Moderate heritage significance.
-The 1937 Model Dairy to the north-east of the Abbotsford homestead is not essential to an understanding of the State heritage significance of Abbotsford.
+Of the remaining elements the most significant are the nineteenth-century structures, works and plantings that have Exceptional heritage significance at a state level.
+The twentieth-century farm buildings, including the brick Model Dairy and timber stump fencing may be found to have Moderate heritage significance at a local level.
+The feedlot, silos, barn 200m north-east of the Abbotsford ruins, and the 1937 Model Dairy to the north-east of the Abbotsford homestead are not essential to an understanding of the State heritage significance of Abbotsford.